-2.4 Proposed policy recommendations to address residual risks
+2.4 Policy recommendations to address residual risks

-The following proposed policy recommendations are intended to address the above residual risks associated with open-ended fund liquidity mismatch.
+The following policy recommendations are intended to address the above residual risks associated with open-ended fund liquidity mismatch.
 Liquidity transformation may also be present in ETFs involving less liquid underlying assets.
-The proposed recommendations may require tailoring to address the circumstances of ETFs (see Annex 3).
+The recommendations may require tailoring to address the peculiarities of ETFs (see Annex 3).